librity/ft_fractol/README.md

 </div>

-<p align="center"> A fractal visualizer for the Julia and Mandelbrot sets.
+<p align="center"> A fractal navigator for the Julia and Mandelbrot sets.
   <br>
 </p>